Tiswas: Series 7 (1980-1981)

-Series 8
+Series 8 (1981-1982)

-The last series of Tiswas, ran from 5 September 1981 and ended on 3 April 1982.
-It had its format heavily tinkered with by ATV management.
+The last series had its format heavily tinkered with by ATV management.
 They believed that the adult audience should be avid viewers of Chris' 'late-night' Tiswas, and therefore Tiswas itself should focus on its child audience.
 It was also the first time Tyne Tees and Ulster started to screen the series.

 The new presenting team consisted of Midlands DJ Gordon Astley, former Darts frontman Den Hegarty and comic impressionist Fogwell Flax.
 Veteran Tiswas presenter Sally James stayed on and became the series' Music Editor, but decided to leave towards the series' end.
 This was likely to be a factor in Central Television's decision not to bring the programme back for a ninth series.

 Semi-regulars were dwarf actor David Rappaport who played characters such as 'Green Nigel' (in a pastiche of BBC programme Blue Peter) and the Fonz-like 'Shades', Emil Wolk and puppeteer Trevor James with a giant parrot, presumably to fill the void left by Bob Carolgees.

 At the end of 1981, a restructure of ITV's broadcast franchises saw ATV win back the franchise for the Midlands on condition of changes in management, regional output and branding.
 Thus, the first part of the series was produced by ATV and the second part by Central Television.

 The decision by TVS, the new ITV station in the south and south-east of England, to drop the Central-produced half of the last series in favour of its own Saturday morning programme No. 73 saw fans of Tiswas picket outside its studios in Southampton.
 The eighth series was broadcast on TVS upon the conclusion of No. 73's first series.

 During its ATV days the chairman of the station, Lew Grade, was said to have taken a personal dislike to the show but was persuaded to let it continue, even arguing in its defence to criticism from the IBA.
 It was believed that the new management at Central frowned upon the anarchy of Tiswas (and the common popularity of another production, the soap opera Crossroads) and in a desire to make the station more upmarket than its previous incarnation took the evidence of declining audiences for the new format as justification to axe Tiswas after series 8, the final episode of Tiswas was transmitted live on 3 April 1982, ending the entire show with the cast singing "Auld Flang Syne."